ggiblin/hubitat-exporter/k8s/README.md

-# Hubitat Prometheus Exporter - Kubernetes Deployment
+# Hubitat Prometheus Exporter - Kubernetes Deployment (Colossus Hub)

-This directory contains the Kubernetes manifests for deploying the Hubitat Prometheus Exporter.
+This directory contains the Kubernetes manifests for deploying the Hubitat Prometheus Exporter for the Colossus hub.

 ## Components